-Since Josh Duggar's molestation history - and now, his adultery - was exposed, everything about the family has been under more scrutiny.
+Ever since Josh Duggar's child molestation history - and brazen adultery - was exposed, they've all been under a microscope.

-Their beliefs certainly take a certain kind of conviction in order to practice, too, since their list of rules for relationships and life is not short.
+Their belief system certainly requires conviction in order to practice, since the list of policies for love and life is not short.

 Dates Without Chaperones

-The Duggar parents often accompany their kids on dates in order to maintain "accountability" and "keep things from going in the wrong direction," per Jim Bob.
+The Duggar parents don't just stand by their beliefs on relationships ... they'll stand literally next to their kids during their relationships.
+The parents will often accompany the kids on dates in order to maintain "accountability" and "keep things from going in the wrong direction," per Jim Bob.
 The girls are fine with this, as being alone with men puts them in grave "moral danger."
 When the parents aren't available, their older siblings will often tag along, making every date a group date and a family affair.

 Even in the kids' late teens and early 20s, mom and dad are creeping on their text messages.
 When Ben Seewald jokingly wrote to fiancee Jessa, "Give me a ring," Jim Bob actually jumped in on the group text, writing "No ring yet."
 With a smiley face emoticon.
 Seriously, he did that.
 Whatever you think of him, Jim Bob needs his own Instagram so he can start posting screen shots of this stuff.